Clay Shirky, in Here Comes Everybody, writes:

-That is why the “we don’t need Bitcoin because we are enterprise” line is baloney.
+That is why the “we don’t need Bitcoin because we are enterprise” line is suspect.
 If Bitcoin fails, it will drag Blockchain along with it.
 Technically we can insert a “better cyber currency” but if Bitcoin fails, the sentiment crash will kill Blockchain projects and Altcoins as well.
 The naysayers on the project approval committee will have a field day.

 Google Deep Mind AI and Immutable trust without Blockchain

-Boy is that a tough headline guaranteed to lose clicks!
 The headline where I saw this was in the Guardian and it did draw me in with “Bitcoin-like” in the headline.
 The use case is healthcare, but it applies also to banking as we will see later.

 Hat tip to famed Femtech leader Efi Pylarinou for sharing this in her Twitter feed.

-This was great tech reporting by the Guardian.
+The story about Google Deep Mind in healthcare was great tech reporting by the Guardian.
 They related some deep tech to a concern shared by millions – privacy of medical records.

 “Google’s AI-powered health tech subsidiary, DeepMind Health, is planning to use a new technology loosely based on bitcoin to let hospitals, the NHS and eventually even patients track what happens to personal data in real-time.